TCM Diagnostic Pattern

 Pulse: Wiry, full, rapid.

-Note that in Chinese Medicine theory, treatment is generally directed towards "liver fire" and other patterns the individual may be presenting with.
-Issues may arise from other layered patterns and/or from other issues.
-Treatment approaches are akin to unravelling an onion, with the goal of resolving the root factor involved in the constellation of resulting issues.
+Treatment approaches are often akin to unravelling an onion, with the goal of resolving the root factor involved in the constellation of resulting issues.
 The current and historical array of issues and signs must be taken into consideration as well as the timing of the onset of each individual aspect.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, liver fire is referenced in the following acupuncture protocol sections: